 Why English translations should not be included in Chinese textbooks

 English presence in Chinese textbooks is prevalent.
-Book titles, introductions, instructions, exercises, one reads quite bit of English there.
+Book titles, introductions, instructions, exercises, one reads quite bit of English in Chinese textbooks.
 The Mandarin Express series and the Chinese Reading and Writing series are no exceptions.
-However, I do oppose that English translations are put side by side on the same page with Chinese texts.

 nǐ jiào shénme míngzì?